 Meanwhile, New England Executive Park was well underway.
 The long straightaway is now District Ave.

 Here’s a party at N.E.
 Executive Park c.
-1970.
-The uphill slope on the left side of these pics leads to the future Lahey Clinic site.
+1970, featuring a stack of pallets as a buffet table and parking lot islands as dining furniture.
+The uphill slope on the left side of the first photo leads to the future Lahey Clinic site.

 Behold Burlington’s skyscraper in this ad for Middlesex Bank, the original tenant.
 The background is fake.
 We don’t have triple-decker houses.